Life's not always a beach when you're working as a holiday rep - although it is an attractive bonus

 - TUI Travel Jobs

-Applications are usually accepted throughout the year but it is best to apply between October to March for the summer season, and April to November for the winter season.
+Applications are usually accepted throughout the year but it's best to apply between October and March to be considered for the summer season, and April to November for the winter season.

 Many tour operators recruit high-season representatives to work during the busy summer months of June, July and August.
 These roles are ideal for students looking to work abroad during the summer and then return to their studies in the autumn term.